award

 What causes a rental car accident in Las Vegas?

-• Inexperienced drivers: usually, those who are renting a vehicle in Las Vegas are likely tourists who are not that familiar with driving in the city of Las Vegas.
+• Inexperienced drivers: Typically, those renting a vehicle in Las Vegas are likely tourists unfamiliar with driving in the city

-• Drunk driving: this is especially common in Las Vegas since there are several casinos, hotels, restaurants, and bars that offer alcoholic drinks.
+• Drunk driving: This is especially common in Las Vegas since several casinos, hotels, restaurants, and bars offer alcoholic drinks.

-• Drowsy driving: those that are driving in from far away states could be driving for several days with no breaks, which results in drowsy driving.
+• Drowsy driving: Those who drive in from faraway states may be moving for several days with no breaks, which can result in drowsy driving.

-• Speeding: usually, drivers speed to get from one place to another in a short amount of time, and to pass other vehicles who may be driving slower.
-This is a very serious issue, especially on the Las Vegas strip.
+• Speeding: Typically, drivers speed to get from one place to another in a short amount of time, and to pass other vehicles that may be traveling at a slower speed.
+This is a severe issue, especially on the Las Vegas strip.

 How can a rental car company be negligent?

-As discussed above, there are several ways that a driver of a rental car could be negligent, but, the most common instance of how a rental car company could be negligent is when the company decides to rent their vehicle out to a driver who does not have a safe driving record.
-Rental companies have a list of renters that they should not rent their vehicles out to.
-If someone has a driving record with several points, then the rental car company should not loan out their vehicle.
+As discussed above, there are several ways a driver of a rental car could be negligent.
+However, the most common instance of how a rental car company could be negligent is when it decides to rent its vehicle to a driver who has an unsafe driving record.
+Rental companies have a list of renters that they should not rent their cars out to.
+If someone has a driving record with several points, then the rental car company should not loan out its vehicle.

 What are the different types of car rental companies in Las Vegas?